-The BRIT research staff strives to incorporate the "three Ds" into each of our projects: discovery, documentation, and dissemination.
-Our researchers generally focus their projects around the themes of biodiversity exploration, botany science core, and sustainability.
-By participating in a variety of projects around the world, from Peru and Jamaica to our home in Fort Worth, Texas, our researchers are always on the go...and always learning.
+BRIT research staff strives to incorporate the "three Ds" into each of our projects: discovery, documentation, and dissemination.
+Our researchers generally focus their projects around the themes of Biodiversity, Evolution, and Conservation, incorporating and contributing to our world class Collections.
+Participating in a variety of projects at the state, national, and international level, our researchers are always on the go...and always learning.

 BRIT and the Fort Worth Botanic Garden are pleased to offer this series of classes and workshops that focus on giving participants hands-on, experience-based education in the fields of plant and wildlife science, conservation, sustainability, and ecology.
 These unique classes and workshops (most featuring field investigations or lab work) enhance participants' prior education, offering the opportunity to assemble a new set of skills.
 Participants enjoy interaction with professionals in their field of interest.

 The BRIT campus was designed not only to inspire but also to serve as a living research lab for biodiversity science as it relates to sustainable landscape design.
 Both the campus and the surrounding urban environment are ripe grounds for inquiry and exploration.
 Ongoing projects involve a diverse team spanning across Research, Education, and Operations departments.

 The Taxonomy and Evolution of Ferns and Lycophytes Program at BRIT is led by Research Botanist Dr. Alejandra Vasco.